|

 in our designs for new villages.

-the culmination of a six day intensive training in Butoh Ritual
+The culmination of a six day intensive training in Butoh Ritual

 Mexicano with Diego Pinon will be a Full Moon Ritual Performance.

-cast members will include such misty northwest luminaries as Sheri
+Cast members will include such misty northwest luminaries as Sheri

 Brown, Maureen Freehill, Alan Sutherland and Nala Walla.

-this show is one night only, so mark your calendars!
+This show is one night only, so mark your calendars!

-date/time: 26 september, 2007, 7:30pm, $15
+date/time: 26 September, 2007, 7:30pm, $15

 location: Chapel Theater, Good Shepherd Center,

-4649 Sunnyside Ave, Seattle, WA |
+4649 Sunnyside Ave, Seattle, WA

-Western Massachussetts Moving Arts Festival '07@ EARTHDANCE |
+Western Massachussetts Moving Arts Festival '07@ EARTHDANCE

-nala will be offering a three-day Bodyversity intensive at Earthdance's
+Nala will be offering a three-day Bodyversity intensive at Earthdance's

-beautiful Berkshire Hills setting in rural Massachusetts. we will
+beautiful Berkshire Hills setting in rural Massachusetts.
+We will

 be infusing principles of permaculture and deep ecology into the